 I have limited my practice to spinal care exclusively (100%).
 Many doctors are part time spine specialists.
 In this age of rapid technological advancement, it is almost impossible to keep up if you don't concentrate 100% on this complex area of surgery.
 "Spine" is all I do and I take great pride in the care I give to my patients.
 By concentrating 100% on the spine I can provide state-of-the art care using the most effective and current technologies.
 Many of the surgeries I perform are revisions.

-Additionally, I am very lucky in that I get to see many exciting new technologies early in their development.
+I am very fortunate to see many exciting new technologies early in their development.
 I work closely with several spine companies and help them develop new or improved options for patients with spine problems.
 For example, I have been involved in basic research to develop surface nanotechnology for fusion devices that positively impact bone growth and fusion.